AliYil/TranslationsFromJson/README.md

 # Translations From JSON for Godot 4.x

-This is a Godot plugin for importing JSON files for translations.
+A Godot plugin for importing JSON files for translations.

+This is the Godot 4.x version of the plugin.
+If you want to use it on 3.x, head over to the [3.x branch](https://github.com/AliYil/TranslationsFromJson/tree/3.x).

 ## Usage